About Us

 Sara Ware, Lindy Sinclair, and Natalia Uribe Wilson in 2024

 Since 2007, YarnCon has been the premier market for independent producers of yarn and fiber for knitting, crochet, spinning, and weaving.
-Nearly 2,000 fiber enthusiasts visit YarnCon each year, ready to shop at the booths of over 60 vendors from around the country, learn from our local guilds, and spend time with friends in a community atmosphere.
+Over 2,000 fiber enthusiasts visit YarnCon each year, ready to shop at the booths of over 60 vendors from around the country, learn from our local guilds, and spend time with friends in a community atmosphere.